microsoft/bonsai-ManufacturingLineOptimization/README.md

 To assess the trained brain:

 (1) Create a custom assessment session from the Web UI.
 (2) Query the assessment results and compare it with heuristics based benchmarks.
-Note that you can use custom assessment found in `assess_config_speed.json`.
-For details about query assessment, refer to the "assessment and benchmark comparison.ipynb" notebook located in bonsai-log-tools folder.
+Note that you can use custom assessment found in `assessments` folder for various down events scenarios.

 #### Comparison with Benchmark